getwinharris/bapXconnect/README copy.md

 - `/ui` - Web interface and admin panel

 ## Integration
-Client applications connect to the API using Alibaba/DashScope format with X-DashScope-Token header.
+Client applications connect to the API using standard OpenAI format and the fixed API key.
 The API server handles all connections to the Oracle Cloud infrastructure and Hugging Face models.

 ## Security
-- API key authentication via X-DashScope-Token header
+- Fixed API key system for internal use
-- Individual API keys per client application (admin panel)
+- No external key management needed
 - All model connections are handled centrally
 - Project-based session isolation